-Understanding the Mandi System In India
+Understanding the Mandi Farmers Market System in India

-To understand fully what the mandi system is we need to look back at the history of India’s agriculture and follow it through to today while acknowledging the reforms it has faced over the last century.
+To understand fully what the mandi farmers market system is we need to look back at the history of India’s agriculture and follow it through to today while acknowledging the reforms it has faced over the last century.

 The promise of regulated marketing has been enshrined in a range of legislation and in different states Agricultural Produce Marketing Regulation (APMR) Act.
 This act was passed by state governments after independence in the 1950s and 60s.
 Agricultural Produce Market Committee, otherwise known as APMCs, is a marketing board established by state governments in India to ensure farmers are safeguarded from exploitation by large retailers, as well as ensuring the farm to retail price spread does not reach excessively high levels.
 APMCs are committees regulated by states through their adoption of an Agriculture Produce Marketing Regulation (APMR) Act.

-Now, this is where the mandi system comes in.
+Now, this is where the mandi farmers market system comes in.
 Unit 2020, the first sale of agriculture produce could occur only at the market yards (mandis) of APMCs.
 However, after 2020 with the passing of the Farmers’ Produce Trade and Commerce (Promotion and Facilitation) Act, which allowed farmers to sell outside APMC mandis as well as across different states of India, in turn, removing a safeguarded from exploitation by large retailers.

 History